It is a funny thing, the things we keep…

 I can laugh, with my clients, because even the best storage places, tell the truth.
-We organized this little kitchen, but clearly there was no cooking or baking going on.
+We organized this little kitchen, but clearly, there was no cooking or baking going on.
 I don’t blame her, cooking for one is as easy as calling for delivery.
 Why mess up the pots and pans for food for one?
 I get it, yet the reality is, we’re not cooking in this house.
 The oven stores only God (& Consider It Done) knows what.
 The papers were all old and everything else that the oven held inside were donated.
 So here is my soapbox…

 KEEP ONLY WHAT YOU ARE ACTIVELY INVOLVED IN

 Just because you have bookshelves full of gardening books, it doesn’t make you a gardener.
 Or a pantry full of cookbooks doesn’t make you a chef, or even an average meal maker.
-I have heard it all, “well I used to cook a lot”, or “I was a teacher thirty years ago” or “I kept those knitting projects, because I thought I would finish it”.
-So, it is time to get real with yourself, if what you used to do or had good intentions of, or talents that you once had, does NOT make up what you spend your time doing this very day, then it is time to reevaluate why you are still hanging on to the stuff.
+I have heard it all, “well I used to cook a lot”, or “I was a teacher thirty years ago” or “I kept those knitting projects because I thought I would finish it”.
+So, it is time to get real with yourself, if what you used to do or had good intentions of or talents that you once had, does NOT make up what you spend your time doing this very day, then it is time to reevaluate why you are still hanging on to the stuff.
 Letting go of the past frees you.
 It gives you space to be who you are today.
-Realize and be honest with who you are, because that YOU, is important, and who your were fulfilled its purpose then.
-Who you are now, shows maturity, growth and wisdom.
+Realize and be honest with who you are, because that YOU, is important, and who you were fulfilled its purpose then.
+Who you are now, shows maturity, growth, and wisdom.
 You have time and energy that you could share with your husband or children, or community, instead of always tripping over the clutter and stressing that someone might stop by the house and see your disaster.
 If your children are over fifteen, do not, let me repeat, DO NOT, finish the hand knitted baby sweater you have been hanging on to.
 The facts are that teachers today use such different things in their classrooms than they did thirty years ago.
-You cook different than you used to, and your hands and mind can’t paint anymore.
+You cook differently than you used to, and your hands and mind can’t paint anymore.
 There is no shame in any of that, but who are you now, is someone that can share your experiences over a cup of coffee, about when you were a teacher, or you would rather die than let someone in your home?
 Could you teach me what you used in your art pieces, or are they buried in among-st the clutter?
 Live the life you have today, not the one you had in the past or in your wildest intentions.
 Be real about who you are and what you want your life to be.
 There is only one reason you can’t have that, and that is YOU.
-Have a goal to have friends over for coffee or dinner in a month, and you will motivate your self to having a place that works for you, not against you.
+Have a goal to have friends over for coffee or dinner in a month, and you will motivate your self to have a place that works for you, not against you.

 In my own journey, I want to make your life better,